The Unofficial Beacon Guide

 the vents for this system open and close each day, you may hear something that sounds like drilling in your ceiling for about 5 seconds.

 - We have what are known as awning (or sometimes "top hung") windows.
-A single screw (photo) can be easily removed to allow them to open more fully.
+A single screw (photo of screw) can be easily removed to allow them to open more fully.

 - To keep them propped open, the best method is to tighten a small screw called the "window tensioner".
 See this photo of the window joint.